emilylichtenberg/pianoplayer/README.md

 Link to live site: https://emilylichtenberg.github.io/pianoplayer/

 ## Background and Description
-I started playing piano when I was five years old so for my Javascript project I will be creating an interactive online keyboard.
-The webpage will contain two octaves of a piano and different ways with which to interact.
+I started playing piano when I was five years old so I wanted to create an interactive online keyboard.
+The webpage will contain three octaves of a piano and different ways with which to interact.
+Users can set their pace with a metronome, adjust the volume or play around with different instrument outputs.
 See below for additional details.

 ## Technologies
 In addition to Javascript, HTML and CSS, this project uses: